QPEs from EMRI Debris Streams Impacting Accretion Disks in Galactic Nuclei: Accretion disk parameters

 Nonetheless, even if blackbody equilibrium is achieved promptly, stream+disk models give rise to soft X-rays within the allowed parameter space.
 For example, for an interior of a steady disk ($a_0 \ll R_{\rm d}$), stream-disk collisions produce blackbody temperatures of

 without invoking hardening due to photon starvation.
-Assuming the collisional stream+disk picture (\S \ref{sec:stream_sequence_of_collisions}), and when the EMRI interacts with the outer disk, soft X-ray flares are produced in vertically inflated/dilute disks, e.g., the following combination of parameters
+Assuming the collisional stream+disk picture (\S \ref{sec:stream_sequence_of_collisions}), and when the EMRI interacts with the \textit{outer edge of a spreading disk}, soft X-ray flares with $\kb T_{\rm BB} \approx 100 \, \rm eV$ are produced, for example, if the disk is relatively inflated and/or dilute disks.
+For example, the following combination of parameters